Vein and Redness Removal in Scottsdale, AZ 85260

 DowntimeMinimal (24–72h redness)Minimal5–10 days (purpura)Compression wear, 1–2 weeks

-Best forFine facial veins, rosacea redness
+Best forFine facial veins, fixed visible capillaries, nasal telangiectasia

 Wavelength532nm (single, precise)